Amikzz/instaclone/README.md

-# PhotoSphere - A Simple Social Media Platform
+# InstaClone - A Simple Social Media Platform

-PhotoSphere is a web application built with Laravel that mimics a simple social media platform.
+InstaClone is a web application built with Laravel that mimics a simple social media platform.
 It allows users to create profiles, upload posts with images and captions, and interact with other users' posts by liking and commenting.

 ## Table of Contents